BookStackApp/website/content/blog/beta-release-v0-30-0.md

 ### Code Block Editing Session History

-Many people use BookStack to display and store code snippets so the code block editor can be core to many user's workflows within the platform.
+Many people use BookStack to display and store code snippets so the code block editor can be core to the workflow of many users within the platform.
 Unfortunately, since the code block editor opened in a popup, it was fairly easy to lose changes by clicking the popup close button or by accidentally clicking outside the popup.